J-0-3/pktbuilder/README.md

 automatically detect the build configuration:

 - Visual Studio 2022
-- JetBrain CLion
+- JetBrain CLion (make sure to delete CLion's automatically created `Debug` or `Release` build profile and select the `windows-release` or `linux-release` profile instead)

-- Visual Studio Code (with the CMake Tools extension)
+Visual Studio Code with the CMake Tools extension works on Linux but not on Windows.
 ---

 #### Building with the Command Line

+If you are on Windows, make sure these commands are run from the `Developer Command Prompt for VS`.

 Move into the `pktbuilder` directory with:
 ```